nihalpatel99/portfolio/README.md

    Analysis of Bag of words (BOW) technique which is TF-IDF on three classifiers.

 5. Twitch Dashboard in Tableau:
-   Presneted the insights and visualized using Tableau.
+   Presented the insights and visualized using Tableau.

 6. Group work on analysis of flight delays:
    Contributed to creation of pipelines required for training the models and also data exploration.